This post contains affiliate links.

-This Sozopol guide will help you discover the most beautiful beach on the Bulgarian coast.
+This Sozopol guide will help you discover the most beautiful Black Sea resort towns on the Bulgarian coast.

 Built on a rocky coastline in a quiet cove, the crescent moon of the city stretches out on two small peninsulas.
 Here you’ll find quaint shops, romantic restaurants, infinity pools and even boutique wineries.

-Are you ready to plan a getaway to this hidden gem on the Bulgarian coast?
+Are you ready to plan a getaway to Bulgaria’s hidden gem?
 If so, escape Sofia and hit the beach with my complete Sozopol Guide!

 How to Get to Sozopol